agility/agilitycms-nextjs-starter-with-search/README.md

 This starter also includes a Search component you can customize to your liking.

+This starter is a Fork of our Next.js starter.

 [New to Agility CMS?
 Sign up for a FREE account](https://agilitycms.com/free)